 Teaching Certificate Program: You are highly encouraged to participate in the Teaching and Learning Curriculum (TLC) program at Northeast Ohio Medical University (NEOMED).

-The PGY1 Residency program at Mercy Medical Center in Canton, Ohio, is accredited by the American Society of Health-System Pharmacists (ASHP) and complies with the officially published accreditation standards of ASHP.
+The PGY1 Residency program at Cleveland Clinic Mercy Hospital in Canton, Ohio, is accredited by the American Society of Health-System Pharmacists (ASHP) and complies with the officially published accreditation standards of ASHP.

 Candidate Minimum Requirements

-To be part of Mercy’s pharmacy residency, you must achieved a Doctor of Pharmacy (PharmD) from an Accreditation Council of Pharmacy Education (ACPE)-accredited college of pharmacy and licensure in Ohio by August 1.
+To be part of Mercy Hospital’s pharmacy residency, you must achieve a Doctor of Pharmacy (PharmD) from an Accreditation Council of Pharmacy Education (ACPE)-accredited college of pharmacy and licensure in Ohio by August 1.

 Additional Program Details